pdl/Articulate/Design.md

 Some of it is more formal, other bits are more stream-of consciousness.

+Since writing much of this, implementation has moved forwards and the docs and bugtracker may be better sources of info.

 ## Synopsis

 Articulate is a Content Management Framework.
 It provides a service which forms the backbone of your content management solution.
 Wherever possible the 'moving parts' are replaceable using plugins.
 It is intended to increase the 'whipuptitude' of the Dancer ecosystem without sacrificing the flexibility you have when writing dancer routes.